 - Filing for chapter 7 bankruptcy will mean a whole 10 years of your credit report getting held down.
-Yet, a bankruptcy judgment will stick on your report for 7 years.
+Yet, a bankruptcy judge will stick on your credit report for 7 years.

-The age of your credit blemishes can play a role in how big of an impact they have on your credit score.
+Your credit blemishes’ age can play a role in how big an impact they have on your credit score.
 For example, payment delinquencies on a credit card from 2010 will not have a serious impact today.
 If you kept consistent after those few late payments, you should not see your credit score kept lower as a result.

 The biggest tell of time’s power comes from bankruptcy cases.
 Borrowers have the chance to take an “easy out” by bypassing their debt repayment.
 The United States makes this a great place to go bankrupt, as you can structure it to keep your car, your home, and more.
 Plus, you can establish new credit within just a few years, and a quality credit score is not out of the question.

 As a college student, you do not want to look forward to the small advantages of going bankrupt.
 It is much better to focus on building your credit the right way.
 And, there’s no better time to do that than now!

 Build Credit as a Student

 As a college student, you are lucky.
 This is the prime time to start your credit growth and to plan for the future.
 This is when all the financing offers to start flowing in, and credit limit increases get offered like they are going out of style.
 All you need to do is get a few credit cards and maybe take on an installment debt, like a student loan.
 These are typical credit uses for a college student, anyway.
 With diligent repayments, you will fast become a quality borrower on paper.